linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/How the Economic Machine Works/Productivity and Structural Reform Why Countries Succeed & Fail, and What Should Be Done So Failing Countries Succeed/Part 2 Economic Health Indices by Country,and the Prognoses That They Imply/Part 2 Economic Health Indices by Country,and the Prognoses That They Imply.md

+---
+key_concepts:
+- Option pricing theory and Black-Scholes model
+- Options Greeks and risk management
+- Call and put option strategies
+- Arbitrage principles and opportunities
+- Relative value trading
+- Law of one price enforcement
+- Interest rate theory and modeling
+- Monetary policy and rate setting
+- LIBOR transition and SOFR
+- Futures and forwards contract mechanics
+- Cash-and-carry arbitrage
+- Basis trading and roll strategies
+- Value at Risk (VaR) and stress testing
+- Portfolio risk metrics and measures
+- Hedging strategies and effectiveness
+- Part 2 Economic Health Indices by Country,and the Prognoses That They Imply and financial analysis
+- Part 2 Economic Health Indices by Country,and the Prognoses That They Imply in modern finance
+- Applications of Part 2 Economic Health Indices by Country,and the Prognoses That They Imply
+- 'Case study: Part 2 Economic Health Indices by Country,and the Prognoses That They Imply'
+- Growth Rate in financial markets
+- Value at Risk and tail risk measurement
+- Financial markets and instrument analysis
+- Quantitative finance and mathematical modeling
+- Risk management and hedging strategies
+- Investment analysis and portfolio theory
+- Capital markets and trading strategies
+- Financial engineering and product innovation
+- Regulatory frameworks and compliance
+- Market dynamics and behavioral finance
+tags:
+- efficiency
+- options
+- eur
+- arbitrage
+- monetary-policy
+- growth-rate
+- repo
+- growth
+- ratio
+- commodity
+- forward
+- future
+- regulation
+- risk-management
+- interest-rates
+- credit
+- put
+- market
+- fail
+- futures
+- var
+- measure
+- relative-value
+enhanced: true
+enhancement_date: '2025-11-06'
+enhancement_id: batch08-000579
+batch: BATCH_AH
+processing_agent: Enhancement Agent 8
+---

 # Part 2: Economic Health Indices by Country, and the Prognoses That They Imply

 While in Part 1 I showed economic health measures indicator by indicator, in this part I show them country by country.
 By turning to the countries that you are interested in, you will be able to see all of the influences and what they imply for economic growth over the next 10 years for each of those countries in one simple table.
 They are shown in the order of projected economic growth rates and can be found by looking at the table of contents on the next page.